mozilla/readability/README.md

 * `byline`: author metadata
 * `dir`: content direction

 If you're using Readability on the web, you will likely be able to use a `document` reference from elsewhere (e.g. fetched via XMLHttpRequest, in a same-origin `<iframe>` you have access to, etc.).

 Otherwise, you would need to construct such an object using a DOM parser such as [jsdom](https://github.com/tmpvar/jsdom).
 While this repository contains a parser of its own (`JSDOMParser`), that is restricted to reading XML-compatible markup and therefore we do not recommend it for general use.

+If you're using `jsdom` to create a DOM object, you should ensure that the page doesn't run (page) scripts (avoid fetching remote resources etc.) as well as passing it the page's URI as the `url` property of the `options` object you pass the `JSDOM` constructor.

 ### Optional